 -

-The municipality maintains multiple outdoor lake skating and hockey rinks around Anchorage: Click here for locations and current ice conditions.
+Go frozen.
+The municipality also maintains multiple outdoor lake skating spots and hockey rinks, and shares a report on current Anchorage ice skating conditions.

 -

-Gear rental and guided tour options can help take you even further into the backcountry: Click here for more.
+Find a pro.
+Guided tour options can help take you even further into the backcountry this winter.

 Browse the gallery below for additional Anchorage winter inspiration, and follow the links to find even more ways to enjoy the city in the snow season.